Jaghs/SQL-project/README.md

 ## Process
 ```
 1. Loading csv files into PostgreSQL and properly formatting data
-2. Data cleaning the databases and looking for potential issues that could alter reults
+2. Data cleaning the databases and looking for potential issues that could alter results
-3. Going through the required problems and using queries to answer the questions to acheive certain results
+3. Going through the required problems and using queries to answer the questions to achieve certain results
 4. Double checking my data outputs through QA and validation queries
 ```